mixProtocol/ps-powerteacher-att-daily-codes/doc/readme.txt

 Daily Attendance Codes in PowerTeacher Meeting Attendance

 Description
-This plugin adds a "Daily" column to the PowerTeacher "Record Meeting Attendance" screen which displays the (non-Null) daily attendance code for the students for the date selected (not always 'Today').
-The same can optionally be enabled for the similar pages on the PowerSchool Admin portal.
+This plugin adds a "Daily" column to the PowerTeacher "Record Meeting Attendance" screen which displays the (non-Null) daily attendance code for the students for the selected date.
+The same can optionally be enabled for the similar pages on the PowerSchool Admin portal via the plugin's setup page.

 New: Version 1.35 / 20240927.01 resolves an issue that prevented the "Configure" button from displaying in the new Enhanced UI .
 All users should upgrade to the latest version.
 Version 1.35 also adds the option to display a small comment icon if the daily attendance code includes a comment.
 A future version of the plugin will make this clickable so that the teacher can read that comment.